CRSA FAQs

 Who is responsible for managing risk and insurance?

-CRSA has in place a number of mechanisms to support the integrity of the GMP and CRISP and to ensure that program groups have access to resources to help them provide effective support to refugee participants.
+CRSA has in place a number of mechanisms to support the integrity of the CRISP and to ensure that CSGs have access to resources to help them provide effective support to refugee participants.
 However, in planning and undertaking day-to-day activities, it is ultimately up to each individual program group member to consider the risks associated with program group activities and how best to mitigate or manage the risks associated with such activities (including the role of insurance).
 Refugee participants should also be informed about their own independence and agency in deciding what activities they and their dependents will participate in.

 Do we need to be incorporated or partner with an organisation?